The Living Message of the Lotus Sutra

 A Sanskrit manuscript of the Lotus Sutra composed in South Turkestan Brahmi script, courtesy of Wikipedia

 In spite of its importance, the Lotus Sutra is a tough sutra to read, especially for new Buddhists who aren’t used to “sutra language” and style.
 An old Buddhist friend of mine described it as the “prologue without a story”.
-At other times, its very vivid imagery can bewilder, confuse or turn some people off.2
+At other times, its powerful imagery and use of (sometimes) convoluted parables can bewilder, confuse or turn some people off.2

-But that day, I got to thinking what the entire sutra means, since it is so long, and how this applies to life now.
-Once you get used to its style and language, even though it is almost 2,000 years old, I believe it is still important today to Buddhists and non-Buddhists because it introduces many ideas that have since become a part of mainstream Buddhism tradition:
+But that particular day, I got to thinking what the entire sutra means, given its length, and how this applies to life now.
+Once you get used to its archaic style and language,3 I believe it is still very relevant today to Buddhists and non-Buddhists because it introduces many ideas that have since become a part of mainstream Buddhism tradition:

 • In spite of the various schools, practices and regional/cultural differences, there is only one Buddhism, and all of them are included. (chapter 2)